Foreign relations of the Ottoman Empire: Africa

 The Ottomans spread the use of firearms into Morocco and Bornu, but Bornu and Morocco later allied against the Ottomans.
-Conversely, the initially hostile Ethiopians expelled Catholics in the 17th century and joined the Ottoman fold.
-The Ajuran and Adal Sultanates both allied with the Ottomans against the Portuguese, as well as the Swahilis, while the Funj Sultanate saw the Ottomans as a threat.
+The Ajuran and Adal Sultanates both allied with the Ottomans against the Portuguese and Ethiopians, as well as the Swahilis, while the Funj Sultanate saw the Ottomans as a threat.

 Russo-Turkish War (1676–1681)

 The small-scale inconclusive war with Russia in 1676–1681 was a defensive move by Russia after the Ottomans expanded into Podolia during the Polish–Turkish War of 1672–1676.
 The Porte wanted to take over all of the Right-bank Ukraine with the support of its vassal, Hetman Petro Doroshenko.
-A combination of Russian and Ukrainian forces defeated Doroshenko and his Turkish-Tatar army in 1676.
+A combination of Russian and Ukrainian forces defeated Doroshenko and his Ottoman-Tatar army in 1676.
 The invaders were badly defeated by the Russians in 1677 at Chyhyryn and lost again in their attack on Chyhyryn in 1678.
-In 1679–1680, the Russians repelled the attacks of the Crimean Tatars and signed the Bakhchisaray Peace Treaty on 3 January 1681, which would establish the Russo-Turkish border by the Dnieper.
+In 1679–1680, the Russians repelled the attacks of the Crimean Tatars and signed the Bakhchisaray Peace Treaty on 3 January 1681, which would establish the Russo-Ottoman border by the Dnieper.

 Great Turkish War: 1683–1699

 The Great Turkish War or the "War of the Holy League" was a series of conflicts between the Ottoman Empire and ad hoc European coalition the Holy League (Latin: Sacra Ligua).
-The Turks lost.
+The Ottomans lost.
 The coalition was organized by Pope Innocent XI and included the Papal States, the Holy Roman Empire under Habsburg Emperor Leopold I, the Polish–Lithuanian Commonwealth of John III Sobieski, and the Venetian Republic; Russia joined the League in 1686.
 Intensive fighting began in 1683 when Ottoman commander Kara Mustafa brought an army of 200,000 soldiers to besiege, Vienna.
 The issue was control of Central and Eastern Europe.
 By September, the invaders were defeated in full retreat down the Danube.
 It ended with the signing of the Treaty of Karlowitz in 1699.
 The war was a defeat for the Ottoman Empire, which for the first time lost large amounts of territory.
 It lost lands in Hungary and Poland, as well as part of the western Balkans.
 The war marked the first time Russia was involved in a western European alliance.